davidalovell/studio/README.md

 # To do

 ## Next
+- Create functions that are called for each song part
+- Work on digitone script and practise
-- Make some music on the modular
+- Make some music on the modular (Kria, JF)
-- Meadowphysics and JF
-- Integrate script with digitone
+- Learn how to save sequences on Kria

 ## Music
 - Turn on norns tape or recorder or Live
-- Create functions that are called for each new musical part
-- Build a song (and save it as a branch)
 - Spend at least 10 minutes recording every session

-## Script ideas
+## Github
-- Find or write a norns script that can co-ordinate USB midi for you
-- Make it so Vox can be passed a table k,v with any remainders passed to synth
-- Finalise and make it into a vox repo
-- Make Vox a parent object and then voices are private objects to vox (a bit like lattice)
+- Clean up vox_norns
+- Rename Vox to vox_crow

 ## Setup
+- Find or write a norns script that can co-ordinate USB midi for you (?passthrough)

 ## Tickler
 - [tickler.md](../main/tickler.md)